RawTherapee/RawPedia/content/Local_Adjustments/index.md

 Five settings act directly on GHS:

-- Stretch factor (D): controls the extent of the stretch .It can only have positive values.
+- Stretch factor (D): controls the extent of the stretch.
+It can only have positive values.
   'Negative space' can be implemented with 'Inverse GHS'.
-- Local intensity (b) - linear factor: controls the degree to which the stretch is focused around the Symmetry point (SP), by modifying the shape of the transformation itself.
+- Local intensity (b) - linear factor: controls the degree of the stretch that focuses around the Symmetry point (SP), by modifying the shape of the transformation itself.
-- Symmetry point (SP): defines the focal point around which the stretch is applied - the contrast will be distributed symmetrically with respect to (SP).
-While (b) determines the degree of focus of the stretch, (SP) determines where this focus is applied.
+- Symmetry point (SP): defines the focus point around which the stretch is applied - the contrast will be distributed symmetrically with respect to (SP).
+While (b) determines the degree of focus of the stretch, (SP) determines where this focus is.
 (SP) should generally be placed close to a histogram peak(s) so that the stretch widens and lowers the peak(s), adding the most contrast to the stretch at this point.
-- Protect shadows (LP): defines a value below which stretching is modified to preserve contrast in shadows and lowlights.
+- Protect shadows (LP): defines a value below which the stretching would be modified to preserve contrast in shadows and lowlights.
 To achieve this, a linear transformation of the data is performed below the (LP) level, reserving the contrast of the rest of the image.
 Among other things, this makes it possible to better control noise.
-- Protect highlights (HP): defines a value above which stretching is modified to preserve contrast in the highlights.
+- Protect highlights (HP): defines a value above which the stretching would be modified to preserve contrast in the highlights.
 To do this, a linear transformation of the data is performed above the HP level, reserving the contrast of the rest of the image.
 This allows you to better control the progression of highlights.